eisgroup/ui-render/repos/core/src/pages/eis/fag.md

 `renderCell: "Percent"` -> outputs number as percent with % sign.

 ## How to set custom CSS styles?
-The recommended way to style a component is to use the UI Renderer's built in styles, calling them by name as a string, via the `className` attribute.
+The recommended way to style a component is to use the UI Render's built in styles, calling them by name as a string, via the `className` attribute.
 Example: `{className: "padding border"}` -> add standard padding and border to a Field.

 Custom CSS styling can be set by directly writing CSS in [React way](https://reactjs.org/docs/faq-styling.html) via the `style` attribute.